 George Mason University's College of Education and Human Development offers a Master of Education (MEd) degree program in Curriculum and Instruction with a concentration in Secondary Education (grades 6-12), a Bachelor of Education in Secondary Education (grades 6-12), seven post-baccalaureate certificates in licensure content areas, and a post-baccalaureate certificate in secondary education.
 Currently, all students seeking licensure as a secondary (grades 6-12) educator complete one of these four pathways.
-If the proposed MEd in Secondary Education is approved, prospective graduate students seeking licensure as a secondary educator or seeking to develop expertise in the field will be admitted directly into the proposed MEd in Secondary Education.
+If the proposed MEd in Secondary Educator or seeking to develop expertise in the field will be admitted directly into the proposed MEd in Secondary Education.
 The Secondary Education concentration in the MEd in Curriculum and Instruction will be discontinued.